-- Knives and weapons.
+- Knives and weapons. - Alcohol.

-- Alcohol.
+- •

 - · Illegal drugs.

 - Stolen items.

-- Tobacco and cigarette papers.
+Tobacco and cigarette papers.

 - · Fireworks.

-- Pornographic images.
+- · Pornographic images.

-- Any article that the member of staff reasonably suspects has been, or is likely to be, used: ○
+- Inappropriate activity or images

-To commit an offence; or To cause personal injury to any person, including the pupil themselves; or To damage the property of any person, including the pupil themselves.
+- Any article that the member of staff reasonably suspects has been, or is likely to be, used: To commit an offence; or To cause personal injury to any person, including the pupil themselves; or To damage the property of any person, including the pupil themselves.